 Palm Oil (Elaeis guineensis)

-It is interesting that out of the top 9 ingredients, 7 of them are Palm Oil or derived from the Palm Oil tree.
-Potassium Palmitate, Sodium Palmitate, Potassium Stearate, Potassium Palm Kernelate, Sodium Stearate, Sodium Palm Kernelate, Palm Kernel Acid
+7 out of the top 9 ingredients are Palm Oil or derived from the Palm Oil tree.
+These are Potassium Palmitate, Sodium Palmitate, Potassium Stearate, Potassium Palm Kernelate, Sodium Stearate, Sodium Palm Kernelate, Palm Kernel Acid

 Why?
-Palm oil makes very hard soap and it is cheap.
-[Actually, its at an astronomical cost to the Earth and the forests, fauna and flora that lived in those forests that have been razed, burnt and planted with Monoculture Palm Plantations.]
+Palm oil makes very hard soap and it is cheap in terms of dollars although, it has an astronomical cost to the Earth and the forests, fauna and flora that lived in those forests that have been razed, burnt and planted with Monoculture Palm Plantations.]
 See Whats the Fuss about Palm Oil

 Palm Oil is not a necessity – just a cheap alternative for multi national companies and soapmakers who don’t care enough not to use it!